tajulien/GRP-T-IGR204-Mini-Project1-Baby-Names/README.md

 We recommend selecting less than 10 names for a better readability of the graphs.

 The visualization consists of 3 charts :
-- Graph 1 : for each of the selected names, the line plot on the top represents the total number of babies that were given that name each year
+- Graph 1 : for each of the selected names, the line plot on the top represents the total number of babies that were given that name each year.
 - Graph 2 : the bar chart on the bottom left corner shows the year over year change rate on the number of births for a given name.
 - Graph 3 : the bar chart on the bottom right corner displays the cumulative sum of the selected names on a given time frame.